boxed/mutmut/README.rst

     tests_dir=tests/
     dict_synonyms=Struct, NamedStruct

-The output of the mutation tests (if you have surviving mutants) looks like:
+You can stop the mutation run at any time and mutmut will restart where you left off.
+It's also smart enough to retest only the surviving mutants when the test suite changes.

+To print the results run `mutmut results`.
+It will give you output in the form of the commands to apply a mutation:

 .. code-block:: shell

-    FAILED: mutmut f/bar.py --apply --mutation "    if foo > bar:⤑0"
+    mutmut apply 3

-You can just copy paste everything after "FAILED:" and run it directly and you'll get the mutant on disk.
+You can just copy paste those lines and run and you'll get the mutant on disk.
 You should REALLY have the file you mutate under source code control and committed before you mutate it!

 Whitelisting